convo-lang/convo-lang/docs/learn-convo-lang.md

 #### Heredoc
-Heredoc strings begin and end with 3 dashes and the contents of the string are highlighted with the convo-lang syntax highlighter but are not.
+Heredoc strings begin and end with 3 dashes and the contents of the string are highlighted with the convo-lang syntax highlighter.
 They are useful when defining strings with conversation messages in them.

 ``` convo